Recent Posts

 Trinity Cathedral in Miami is the seat of the Bishop of the Diocese of Southeast Florida and incorporates a "Chief of the Diocese of Southeast Florida" to show unification.

-Coat of arms, Church of the Incarnation (Miami, FL)
+Arms of the Episcopal Church of the Incarnation Miami, FL

 Rendered by Chad Krouse, 2025